 Tammy Stevens, one of the founders of the committee, explained one of the main goals of “Kindness in Science” as taking advantage of synergies within a collective in order to achieve a better scientific outcome.
 As an example she described her own research group, within which students and postdocs are working collaboratively for a common purpose while maintaining full responsibility as well as ownership of their respective research results.
 In case of problems, support is preferred over sheer criticism, constructive or not.

 In addition, nature asked several scientists in different states of their scientific career about their personal experiences regarding kindness and respect within the Scientific community.

-As a quintessence, several of them confirmed Stevens’ report.
+As a quintessence factor, several of them confirmed Stevens’ report.
 They, too, had come to the conclusion that more cooperative, inclusive approaches tended to be the more fruitful ones.
-On the long run, anyone would benefit from shared information, be it ECR or senior scientist – provided that collaboration was not regarded as a one-way street.
+In the long run, anyone would benefit from shared information, be it an ECR or a senior scientist, provided that collaboration was not regarded as a one-way street.

-As one of the researchers pointed out, even Darwinism has changed its main paradigm from “survival of the fittest” to “survival of the most sympathetic” by now – even though this message apparently has not reached everyone’s desk yet.
+As one of the researchers pointed out, even Darwinism has changed its main paradigm from “survival of the fittest” to “survival of the most sympathetic” by now, even though this message has not apparently reached everyone’s desk yet.
 There is ample evidence that productivity of the individual worker will rise in a kind, compassionate and thoughtful work environment.
-And there is no reason why what holds true for any other kind of job should be any different in science.
+And there is no reason why what holds true for any other kind of job should be any different when it comes to science.

 Others commented on the responsibility principal researchers bear for the general atmosphere and the conduct within their own research group.
 Or, as Binyam Mogessie from Bristol puts it: “As a principal investigator, you need to acknowledge that you have a responsibility for every person you hire.”